Affiliate links on Android Authority may earn us a commission. Learn more.

 Mobvoi TicWatch Pro 4G/LTE review: The big picture

-Mobvoi has spent the past 12 months refreshing its existing line of smartwatches.
-This started with the TicWatch C2, then the TicWatch S2 and E2, and now it’s the TicWatch Pro’s turn.
-The TicWatch Pro 4G/LTE retains all of the key selling points of its direct predecessor, including its signature dual layered-display.
+Mobvoi spent the entirety of 2019 refreshing its existing line of smartwatches.
+This started with the TicWatch C2, then the TicWatch S2 and E2, and ended with the TicWatch Pro.
+The TicWatch Pro 4G/LTE retains all of the key selling points of its direct predecessor, including its signature dual-layered display.

 The TicWatch Pro 4G/LTE is the latest Mobvoi smartwatch refresh.